yashamon/web2/index.md

 > > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP^n)$.

-[Global Fukaya category I][5], 85 pages, International Mathematics Research Notices,  https://doi.org/10.1093/imrn/rnad013, (2023)
+[Global Fukaya category I][5], International Mathematics Research Notices,  https://doi.org/10.1093/imrn/rnad013, (2023), 85 pages

 > > In particular this contains a proof of one strong sense of a conjecture of Teleman on existence of continuous action of the group of Hamiltonian symplectomorphisms on the Fukaya category of a symplectic manifold.